-OLCR is the Office of Licensing, Certification, and Regulation, which is based in the Arizona Department of Economic Security's Division of Developmental Disabilities.
-OLCR is responsible for licensing providers and certifying many DDD vendors and other contractors, that provide services for individuals with developmental disabilities.
+OLCR is the Office of Licensing, Certification, and Regulation, which is based in the Arizona Department of Economic Security.
+OLCR is responsible for licensing and certifying many DES programs, including foster care, child welfare group homes, and services for individuals with developmental disabilities.